-Yulia Drukh got her first clarinet lesson at the age of 8 in St.Petersburg (Russia).
-From 2005 to 2011 she studied also in St.Petersburg by A.Tichonov and A.Kazakov.
-In November, 2006 she won the 1.
-Price by the First International Clarinet Competition in Petrozavodsk (Russia).
-During the studies she collected experience qua Solo and Chamber musician, where she performed by the festivals of the St.Petersburger House of Music Young artists of Russia and River of talents.
+Yulia Drukh was born in St.Petersburg (Russia), where she received her first clarinet lessons at the age of eight at the M.Rostropovich Music School.
+She also completed her music studies there, first by Alexey Tichonov at the Mussorgsky Music College, then at the Rimsky-Korsakov Conservatory by Prof. Andrey Kazakov.
+During the studies she collected experience qua solo and chamber musician, where she performed by the festivals of the St.Petersburger House of Music Young artists of Russia and River of talents.

-Since 2015 she has continued her postgraduate studies at the Stuttgart University of Music and Performing Arts with Professor Norbert Kaiser, which she completed with distinction in 2021 (first Master New Music, then Konzertexamen / Soloist Class).
-There she also studied saxophone as a subsidiary subject (elective) with Ekkehard Rössle.
+Since 2011 she continued her academic studies in the Highschool of music in Karlsruhe (Germany) by W.Meyer, where she successful finished her studies in 2013 with a Masterdiploma.
+Since 2015 she has been continuing her postgraduate studies at the University of music and performing arts in Stuttgart by Prof. Norbert Kaiser, which she completed with distinction in 2021 (first Master of new music, then concert exam/soloist class).
+There she also studied saxophone as a minor by Ekkehard Rössle.

 During her studies, first in Russia and then in Germany, she continued to take part in various master classes, such as with Professors H. Swimberghe, H.D.
 Klaus, R.Manno, S.Meyer, R.Wehle, C.Neidich, S.Kam, L.Ruiz-Ferreras and etc. She also became a scholarship holder of the St.Petersburg’s federal state house of music, the Live-Musik-Now Karlsruhe, the Gesellschaft der Freunde Stuttgart, the Lions Club Ettlingen.